-/\HOLDFOR hh:mm:ss
+/HOLDFOR hh:mm:ss

-/\HOLDFOR hh:mm:ss
+/HOLDFOR hh:mm:ss

 HOLDFOR will hold a job in the input queue for the length of time specified by hh:mm:ss.
 HH specifies Hours, MM specifies minutes, and SS specifies seconds.
 A colon is required between hours and minutes, and between minutes and seconds.
-Up to 99 hours, 59 minutes, and 59 seconds can be specified.
+Up to 99 hours, 59 minutes, and 59 seconds can be specified, which is just over 4 days.

-Syntax Examples: /\HOLDFOR 00:00:30 hold in input queue for 30 seconds. /\HOLDFOR 01:25:00 hold job in input queue for 85 minutes.
+Syntax Examples: /HOLDFOR 00:00:30 hold in input queue for 30 seconds. /HOLDFOR 01:25:00 hold job in input queue for 85 minutes.

-/\HOLDTIL hh:mm:ss
+/HOLDTIL hh:mm:ss

-/\HOLDTIL hh:mm:ss
+/HOLDTIL hh:mm:ss